Skip to Main Content

 Manuscript front matter, margin, pagination, and document structure requirements are specified throughout this guide, and must be observed as stated, no matter what other guidelines dictate.
 Remaining format issues are governed by standard publication manuals and/or standards of publication in your discipline.

-• The References, Works Cited, or Bibliography heading is a major heading and the formatting should be the same as other major headings in the manuscript
+• The References heading is a major heading and the formatting should be the same as other major headings in the manuscript

 • If you are using a citation tool, such as RefWorks, it is the author's responsibility to make sure that citations are correct including fixing typos and capitalization when needed.